-Native vegetation adjacent to the maintenance area that is at risk of unintentional impact must be protected during the maintenance activity.
-The electricity distributor's standard operational processes must implement measures to avoid adverse impacts to native vegetation and prevent land and water degradation.
+Native vegetation (including tree protection zones) adjacent to the maintenance area that is at risk of unintentional impact must be protected during the maintenance activity.
+The water service provider's standard operational processes must implement measures to avoid adverse impacts to native vegetation and prevent land and water degradation.

-2.1.4 Native vegetation offsets
+2.1.3 Native vegetation offsets

-Offsets are not required for native vegetation removed to maintain Utility installations.
+Offsets are not required for native vegetation removal to maintain Utility installations.

-2.1.5 Record maintenance activities
+2.1.4 Record keeping requirement